chowbea-axios

 OptionTypeDefaultDescription

-base_url_envstring"VITE_API_URL"Environment variable name for base URL
+base_url_envstring"API_BASE_URL"Environment variable name for the base URL

 with_credentialsbooleantrueInclude credentials (cookies) in requests